Welcome to the Classroom Profiling Association's webpage

 Classroom Management refers to teacher practice as well as student behaviour.
 Positive classroom climate, positive interpersonal relationships, clarity and consistency of expectations and consequences (both positive and negative) all work together to create an efficient learning environment.
 Establishing expectations –

-General enquiries regarding The Classroom Profiling Association Inc. and its activities can be directed to: firstname.lastname@example.org this email account is monitored during Queensland State School academic terms.
-Please allow 24 – 48 hours for a response to your question.
+General inquiries regarding The Classroom Profiling Association (CPA) Inc. and its activities can be directed to: firstname.lastname@example.org This email account is monitored during Queensland State School academic terms.
+Please allow 24 – 48 hours for a response to your

 Lighthouse schools: Community Members (administrators, teachers, students and parents) understand the purpose of Classroom Profiling and are able to explain the benefits of Classroom Profiling to various audiences Teachers and Administrators are able to demonstrate the links between Classroom Profiling